top of page

 Professional experience and training in art therapy

 As an adoptee myself from Vietnam, I have experience in working with international adoptees.
 I also work with individuals from immigrant and culturally diverse backgrounds.
-Issues addressed may include adoptive or bicultural identity, fear of abandonment and rejection, and the challenges of adaptation.
+Issues addressed may include adoptive or (bi)cultural identity, fear of abandonment and rejection, and the challenges of adaptation.
 My professional experience in art therapy has also led me to work with a varied adult mental health clientele, both individually and in groups.
+I am currently working in Montreal and with indigenous communities in Nunavik.